WSU-kduncan/s24cicd-ChaseEnnis/README-CD.md

       * ![Browser](project5images/browser.png)
 3. Create Script that pulls a new image from DockerHub and restart the container
    * Script is called `deploy.sh` and can be found in the `deployment` directory
-   * Please not for mine to work I gave it the name `chase_image` which I have been using the entire time: `sudo docker run -d -p 8080:80 --name chase_image buckeyechase135/chase_project4_image`
+   * For mine to work I gave it the name `chase_image` which I have been using the entire time: `sudo docker run -d -p 8080:80 --name chase_image buckeyechase135/chase_project4_image`
+   * This script is good for someone who wants to run my image because it ensures that the latest version of the container image is being used each time
+   * I would recommend putting it inside of the `/home/` directory because that ensures that the person trying to use it can access it.
    * My script uses variables
        * `IMAGE_NAME="buckeyechase135/chase_project4_image"`
        * `CONTAINER_NAME="chase_image"`